DreymaR/BigBagKbdTrixPKL/Files/README.md

 * Special keys such as Back/Del/Esc/F# used to release a dead key's base char and also do their normal action.
 Now they just cancel the dead key(s).
 * A single layout entry of VK or -1 will set that key to itself as a VirtualKey (if it was set in the base layout and you don't want it remapped).
 * PKL[eD] v0.4.5: Literals/Ligatures/Powerstrings specified by the '&‹entry›' syntax for layouts/Extend/deadkey entries.
 Can be defined as multiline.
-	- There's a string file specified in the layout.ini, by default it's PKL_eD\_eD_PwrStrings.ini
+	- There's a string file specified in the layout.ini, by default it's Files\_eD_PwrStrings.ini
 	- The ligature name can be any text string.
 In layout entries, two-digit names are prettiest.
 	- Note that programs handle line breaks differently!
 In some apps, \r\n is needed but that creates a double break in others.
 	- SendMode can be selected for powerstrings (Input, Message, Paste from Clipboard) in the string file.